ProxymanApp/atlantis/README.md

 ![Atlantis: Capture HTTP/HTTPS traffic from iOS app without Proxy and Certificate with Proxyman](https://raw.githubusercontent.com/ProxymanApp/atlantis/main/images/iOS_Example_App.png)

 ## Advanced Usage
-By default, if your iOS app uses Apple's Networking classes (e.g URLSession) or using popular Networking libraries (e.g Alamofire and AFNetworking) to make an HTTP Request, Atlantis will work **OUT OF THE BOX**.
+By default, if your iOS app uses Apple's Networking classes (e.g. URLSession) or using popular Networking libraries (e.g. Alamofire and AFNetworking) to make an HTTP Request, Atlantis will work **OUT OF THE BOX**.

 However, if your app doesn't use any one of them, Atlantis is not able to automatically capture the network traffic.

 To resolve it, Atlantis offers certain functions to help you **manually*** add your Request and Response that will present on the Proxyman app as usual.

-#### 1. My app uses C++ Network library and doesn't use URLSession, NSURLSession or any iOS Networking library
+#### 1. My app uses C++ Network library and doesn't use URLSession, NSURLSession, or any iOS Networking library
 You can construct the Request and Response for Atlantis from the following func
 ```swift
     /// Handy func to manually add Atlantis' Request & Response, then sending to Proxyman for inspecting